antoinewg/3x2y1z.com/README.md

   An open-source AI chatbot app template built with Next.js, the Vercel AI SDK, OpenAI, and Vercel KV.
 </p>

+What's added in this repo, more than in the template:
+ - authentication with Clerk
+ - database with convex.dev
+ - use gpt-4 instead of gpt-3.5

 ## Features